TCCC / TECC Concepts

 April 2013: Hartford Consensus

-This material began reaching governmental entities, and on April 2, 2013, representatives from public safety organizations and the US military convened in Hartford, CT to develop a consensus strategy to increase survival of victims of mass casualty events like Columbine and Sandyhook.
+This material began reaching governmental entities, and on April 2, 2013, representatives from public safety organizations and the US military convened in Hartford, CT to develop a consensus strategy to increase the survival of victims of mass casualty events like Columbine and Sandyhook.
 Their recommendations are known as the Hartford Consensus.

 “The Hartford consensus insists upon basic tactical medical training of every law enforcement officer.
 Their rationale is that law enforcement officers will be the first responders to any mass injury incident, involving violence (active shooters, domestic bombings, and explosions).
 Once the immediate threat is contained or stopped, law enforcement officers should play an essential role as bridges between the law enforcement phase of the operation and the integrated rescue response.”
 1